-A fundamental question in the graph alignment problem is: \emph{when is exact alignment possible?} More specifically, \emph{what are the conditions on graph statistics for achieving exact alignment when given unbounded computational resources?} Such conditions, usually referred to as \emph{information-theoretic limits}, have been established for the \er\ graph pair in a line of work \cite{Ped-Gro-privacy2011,Cul-Kiy-improved2016,Cul-Kiy-exact2017}.
-In the most recent study~\cite{Cul-Kiy-exact2017}, Cullina and Kiyavash established matching sufficient and necessary conditions of exact alignment for a large range of parameters.
+A fundamental question in the graph alignment problem is: \emph{when is exact alignment possible?} More specifically, \emph{what conditions on the statistical properties of the graphs are required for achieving exact alignment when given unbounded computational resources?} Such conditions, usually referred to as \emph{information-theoretic limits}, have been established for the \er\ graph pair in a line of work \cite{Ped-Gro-privacy2011,Cul-Kiy-improved2016,settling-TIT,Cul-Kiy-exact2017}. {The best known information-theoretic limits are proved in~\cite{settling-TIT,Cul-Kiy-exact2017}, where the authors establish nearly matching achievability and converse bounds.}

 In many real-world applications, additional information about the anonymized vertices might be available.
 For example, Facebook has user profiles on their website about each user's age, birthplace, hobbies, etc. Such associated information is referred to as attributes (or features), which, unlike user identities, are often publicly available.
 Then a natural question to ask is: \emph{Can the attribute information help recover the vertex correspondence?} If so, \emph{can we quantify the amount of benefit brought by the attribute information?} The value of attribute information has been demonstrated in the work of aligning Netflix and IMDb users by \citet{Nar-Shm-robust2008}.
 They successfully recovered some of the user identities in the anonymized Netflix dataset based only on users' ratings of movies, without any information on the relationship among users.
 In this paper, we incorporate attribute information to generalize the graph alignment problem.
 We call this problem the \emph{attributed graph alignment} problem.